kunitoki/LuaBridge3/Manual.md

   .endNamespace ();
 ```

-Or the more concise version (notice the `+` before the lambda is mandatory to convert a non capturing lambda to a function pointer):
+Or the more concise version (notice the `+` before the lambda is useful to convert a non capturing lambda to a function pointer in order to avoid allocating a std::function internally, where storing the lambda as function pointer might avoid lua usertype allocation overhead):

 ```cpp
 luabridge::getGlobalNamespace (L)